ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Operational Considerations

 When moving traffic between uncompressed and compressed contexts, the effective MTU will change.
-The proxy MAY wish to maintain consistent MTU by requesting compression assignments for uncompressed traffic to the client.
+Therefore if the proxy intends to use compression, it SHOULD request compression to the client at the earliest, before Path MTU Discovery is completed between the client and target {{?PMTUD=RFC8201}}.

 # IANA Considerations